metosin/sieppari/README.md

 ## What it does

-Interceptors, like in [Pedestal](http://pedestal.io/), but with optional filtering and automatic dependency sorting.
+Interceptors, like in [Pedestal](http://pedestal.io/reference/interceptors), but with minimal implementation and optimal performance.

 ## First example